PeanutFIsh/PC-9000/README.md

       - New Edition program that may replace bootmaker, Phonics Utility
       - 95Basic II ALPHA.
 Includes file managing and more commands.
       - PipeBASIC 0.1
-   - Project HTML 9000 Log, project just started :
-      - I'm starting programming the engine in JavaScript in Dreamweaver!
-   - BRAND NEW UPDATES INCOMING! :
-      - First, sorry for being so inactive for 2 months, i were in holidays and i was fixing a laptop!
-      - PRODUCTIVITY BOOST!
-Since that my laptop works, i can program everywhere without problems!
-      - NEW VERSION OF VISUAL STUDIO!
-I am now using Microsoft Visual Studio 2017 (for my Desktop PC)/ Visual Basic Express 2010 (for my laptop) for GUI Apps!
-      - CROSS PLATFORMS INCOMING!
-A version of PC-9000 called PY-9000 will be a Python 3 version of the PC-9000 for more compatibility!
-      - I'm getting back to work!
-J-101 will come as soon as possible.
-      - BIG UPDATE ON THE WEBSITE!
-Since i have Dreamweaver CC and Muse CC, i can make the PC-9000 Project page better!
-      - HTML EDITION!
-I am working on Project HTML 9000, a HTML version of PC-9000 for test it!
-Every devices supporting HTML will be allowed to try it without installing it!
-      - NEW BATCH AND VBS EDITOR!
-I will search for a better Batch and VBScript because the one i'm using is outdated.
    - NEW CONTENT! :
       - PC-9100 PreRelease 1 is out!
 This update includes 95Basic support, bootmaker 2.1 and a ZIP Support for diskettes
       - J-100 released!
 This includes future updates for P-DOS 3 and 4, Hard Drive Simulation and Update for PC-9100 (splash screen)